It is not an ‘everyday’ coat

 I wandered into Zara recently to have a mooch around.
 It’s not a store in which I seek inspiration but for some reason, inspiration seems to creep up and bang me on the head rather often.
 Exactly two years ago, while on holiday, I purchased a charming check coat from the Lisbon branch.
 Exactly a year later, my eye was caught by a rather splendid deep blue coat and the other day, not expecting to see anything of interest, I winced – in the knowledge that I would soon be a trifle poorer – when I saw a rather attractive double breasted camel coat.
-Whether I bought the Zara model or settled on another, I knew I had found the overcoat for 2010.
+Whether I bought the Zara model or settled on another, I knew I had found the overcoat for the season.

 I had never considered a camel coat before.
 I have always thought myself a little fair-skinned to wear such a colour, particularly in the depths of winter when my pallor is at it’s most shockingly colourless.
 My first counterargument when I tried the coat on and admired it’s shape, size and surprisingly flattering colour was that I still had the remnants of a summer tan, that my hair was flatteringly sun kissed and that by the time the season had arrived for wearing such a garment, my tan would have disappeared and my hair returned to it’s anonymous mousiness.